AgreshB/Trello-CLI/README.md

 ## Running
 Make sure you have Python3 installed .
+Please follow SET UP , before running.
 Run
 `
 Python3 main.py
 `
 and Follow on screen instructions

+## Next developement Steps

+- Add functionality to create boards
+- Add option to view all cards present on given board (Visual representation of cards present)
+- functionality to switch boards
+- Add Updation of cards already added
+- Add Mutli line comments and include the addition of media into cards